-14.1 Competitors shall wear a life jacket or flotation garment other than a wetsuit or dry suit at all times when racing.
+14.1 Competitors on centerboard boats shall wear a life jacket or flotation garment other than a wetsuit or dry suit at all times when racing.

 14.2 Competitors needing help should signal by waving an open hand.
 A wave of a closed fist will be interpreted to mean help is not needed.